Cape Malay & Creole Cooking Experience

-Begin with a walking tour of Salt River, where you can shop for ingredients at small local businesses while learning about the cultural heritage of one of South Africa’s most multicultural neighbourhoods.
-Afterwards, arrive at our home to prepare a three-course Cape Malay/African-Creole meal while exploring the history of spices and the Camisa people in South Africa.
+Begin with a walking tour through Salt River, where we shop for ingredients at small local businesses while exploring the layered cultural heritage of one of Cape Town’s most multicultural neighbourhoods.
+Afterwards, join us at our home in Woodstock to prepare and share a three-course Cape Malay and Creole meal while learning about the history of spices, migration and the communities that shaped the Cape’s rich culinary identity.

 Shop, Learn, and Cook: Discover the vibrant heritage of Salt River and prepare a Cape Malay/African-Creole feast while uncovering the rich history of spices and the Camisa people.